RikardLegge/Pi-mediacaster/README.md

 Java-1.7: sudo apt-get install oracle-java7-jdk

-If sound does not work: sudo modprobe snd_bcm2835
+If sound does not work, try: sudo modprobe snd_bcm2835

 Tip: To start the server on startx, create a new file called ".xinitrc" in your home folder.
-Ex. /home/pi/.xinitrc Add the line "java -jar location_of_the_server", for me it looks like "java -jar /home/pi/Downloads/renderer.jar".
+Ex. "/home/pi/.xinitrc" Add the line "java -jar location_of_the_server", for me it looks like "java -jar /home/pi/Downloads/renderer.jar".

 Tip 2: Use tmux(http://tmux.sourceforge.net/) to be able to stop a ssh session without the x11(startx) session to stop.
+In other words, make the server run without an active ssh connection.

-Download the source to this project / clone the github repo., and do a ordinary build with eclipse.
-There is alternativey a built version in the backage.
+Download the source to this project / clone the github repo., and do an ordinary build with eclipse.
+There is alternatively a built version in the package.
 WARNING: Might not always be up to date.

 ### Android
 Make sure to have enabled development mode on the Android device.
 Alternatively enable "Install from unknown sources."
-Download the source to this project / clone the github repo., and do a ordinary build with eclipse, build for Android.
-There is alternativey a built version in the backage.
+Download the source to this project / clone the github repo., and do an ordinary build with eclipse, build for Android.
+There is alternatively a built version in the package.
 WARNING: Might not always be up to date.

 ## Help